 Know Before You Go

 The natural splendour of British Columbia’s Cariboo Chilcotin Coast draws visitors from around the world.
-While BC is a safe and enjoyable destination, we encourage all travel planners to read our guide to Safe & Responsible Travel in preparation for a visit to the Cariboo Chilcotin Coast and to stay informed while you are here.
-Using the following resources for advanced planning and to keep up-to-date on ongoing events during your trip will go a long way towards ensuring a safe and enjoyable trip.
+British Columbia is a safe and enjoyable destination, and to ensure your best experience, we encourage all travel planners to read our Safe & Responsible Travel guide in preparation for a visit to the Cariboo Chilcotin Coast and to stay informed while you are here.
+Using the following resources for advanced planning and keeping up-to-date on ongoing events during your trip will go a long way towards ensuring a safe and enjoyable trip.

 Plan Ahead